Powerlearnproject/se-day1-assignment-J-Nyarangi/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

-Answer: Software engineering is defined as the systematic application of engineering \n principles, methods and tools to the development and maintenance of high quality software systems.
+Answer: Software engineering is defined as the systematic application of engineering "\n" principles, methods and tools to the development and maintenance of high quality software systems.
 Software engineering is essential in the technology industry because it drives the creation of software applications and systems that are integral to fields such as communication, commerce, entertainment and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.